Day 5 - Slimes, Breaking tiles, Falling Tiles, Scenery Tiles and Shaders

 print (name + " is breakable")

-and observe:
+1. Test with F5 and observe:

 BreakableTerrains is breakable